Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Tips.md

 `Infinite goto loop found in term part between the state(s) [X, Y, Z].`

-This means that the language has a path through it which can loop infinitly without requiring another token from the tokenizer.
+This means that the language has a path through it which can loop infinitely without requiring another token from the tokenizer.

 Typically this is caused by a language defined which is written like an LL1